nephilimboy/3DDesignerViewer/README.md

 # 3DDesignerViewer
-A 3D designer for creating a scenario JSON config file for Cadmium Cell-DEVS simulation tools.
+A 3D designer for creating a scenario JSON config file for CO2 model in Cadmium Cell-DEVS simulation tools.
 This is the beta version of this web application.
 Visualizing the simulation result in 3D space will be available in the final version.
 - Live version's link